 Since these blenders come with a very tight lid, the steam from the hot liquid can’t escape from the jar.
 So you might want to open the lid from time to time for the steam to escape.

 Commercial blenders are somewhat of a better version of countertop blenders.
 When it comes to the design, they're pretty much the same but the construction is more robust.
 Besides, they usually come with a very powerful motor which makes them stand out and ensures heavy-duty blending.

 Want to know the main features of commercial blenders?
 Here they’re.

 - Powerful Motor: Commercial blenders are mostly known to everyone for their power.
 The motor joins hands with the sharp blades to give them a powerful whirl.
-So, it doesn’t matter how much hard stuff you put inside it, the blades will crush everything and turn it into a mix.
+So, it doesn't matter how much hard stuff you put inside it, the blades will crush any ingredient and turn it into a mix.

 - Durable Construction: Unlike any other blenders, the commercial ones are known for their heavy-duty aesthetic.
 No matter how tough of a beating they go through, you won’t be seeing any crack or leaks on it anytime soon.
 However, their construction is something that makes them pretty heavy to carry around.

-- Large Capacity: When you’re talking business, these blenders can fill your cup.
-No wonder they’re called ‘Commercial Blenders.’
+- Large Capacity: When you're talking business, these heavy-duty blenders can fill your cup.
+No wonder they're called ‘Commercial Blenders.'
 They usually come with a large capacity, for which, you get to produce a huge volume of juice to serve lots of customers in a go.